 The methods in mathematics GCSE is intended to assess powers of reasoning and logical deduction; assess fluent use of symbolisation and exact methods of solution; assess understanding of probability.

-In line with all other GCSEs there will be linear assessment for the two-year GCSE courses to be taught from September 2012.
+In line with all other GCSEs there will be linear assessment for the 2-year GCSE courses to be taught from September 2012.

-Alphaplus Consultancy is evaluating the qualifications over the first two years under contract to the Department for Education and has published reports on their findings.
+Alphaplus Consultancy is evaluating the qualifications over the first 2 years under contract to the Department for Education and has published reports on their findings.

 These qualifications meet the requirements of the national curriculum at key stage 4 and the regulators' criteria frameworks.
 Both elements of the GCSE Mathematics Linked pair must be taken to meet the performance measure, although a pass in either is sufficient.